-Refugees will be granted a five-year humanitarian protection visa.
+Refugees will be granted a five-year humanitarian protection or refugee status visa.
 This will allow them to apply for jobs and any welfare benefits they may be entitled to in the same way as other Derbyshire residents.

 GPs, dentists and school places

-Our refugees will be granted a five-year humanitarian protection visa which entitles them to the same health and educational benefits as other Derbyshire residents.
+Our refugees will be granted a five-year humanitarian protection or refugee status visa which entitles them to the same health and educational benefits as other Derbyshire residents.